BridgeoverLethe/Bridgeoverlethe.github.io/src/content/blog/Maketh Not Thine Own Site.md

 Part of that, was building my personal website.

 The last time I looked at website code intently was before CSS existed.

-Overly ambitious isn't the half of it.
+Overly ambitious isnt the half of it.

 ### Mistake 2: Listen to an Expert

 On May 31st, I reached out to a friend and  asked him " If you were to start out today, what would you choose to learn?."

 His suggestions:
 - Astro
 - Vercel